 3. Veterinary Medications

-Poisoning incidents involving animal medications including non-steroidal anti-inflammatory drugs (NSAIDs), heartworm preventatives, dewormers, antibiotics and nutritional supplements were up in 2006.
+Poisoning incidents involving animal medications including non-steroidal anti-inflammatory drugs (NSAIDs), heartworm preventatives, dewormers, antibiotics and nutritional supplements are also a concern.
 Always read and follow label instructions when giving your pet medications and supplements.
 Certain formulations are species specific and could pose a serious risk if given to the wrong animal or at too high a dose.

 Each year thousands of dogs and cats become ill after ingesting common plants like lilies, azaleas, rhododendrons, sago palms and poinsettias among others.
 Even a small amount of these plants can cause vomiting, diarrhea, seizures and kidney failure.
 Be sure to keep indoor plants away from pets and keep Fido out of the garden.